Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

   - `commands` folder with all the files in it. **[Deprecated]**
   - `ai.commands.json` files

-The following folders are optional (this is just an archive of AI chats)
+The following folders are optional (this is just an archive of AI chats):

   - `messages`
   - `sessions`